fromjasonstuff/fromjason-eleventy/content/posts/Encinitas California.md

 ---
 # {{ title }}

 The air is sweet on Neptune Avenue.
 Blooming Star Jasmine and gnarled cacti creep through my senses as I start my ascent up the pedestrian-friendly road.
 A man carrying a surfboard approaches.
 He leaves a damp trail behind him.
 I give a faint wave hello, but he keeps forward, too exhausted from a day of surfing to notice me.
 I don’t take it too personally, though.
-The vibe here is decidedly carefree, and I’m helplessly infected by it.
+The vibe here is decidedly carefree, and I’m helplessly infected by it[^1].

 As I pass my third Mercedes Sprinter Van, I fantasize about living life off capital gains.
 The road levels off, and a neat line of ocean interrupts the chaotic row of architecture.
 I’m at the top of the bluff.
 I peak down and over the railing and spot a gaggle of surfers lying on their boards.
 It’s a fascinating lifestyle, but I’m entirely uninterested in participating.
 There are easier ways to catch a rush that doesn’t involve another knee injury.
 Perhaps, something with a chile-salted rim.